 The dangers of cheap solar panel glass

-Cheap glass can cloud over time.
+Cheap solar panel glass can cloud over time.
 Clouded glass greatly reduces solar panel efficiency.
 Broken glass, aside from being a general safety issue and even if the glass only cracks, can allow water to penetrate and create a fire hazard – water and electricity simply do not mix.

 When selecting either a monocrystalline, polycrystalline or amorphous solar panel, be sure to check out the type of glass being used.
 Look for panels that utilize tempered glass – this should be clearly stated in the panel specifications.